Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/connect-linux-vm.md

 *This is the first option, how we can configure the Firewall for SSH access - by creating a new one with the required rule.
 But we can just add this rule to the default Firewall that is already assigned to our VM, and these changes will automatically be applied to the VMs.*

+{{% notice note %}}
->**NOTE**: You can add and remove rules at any time.
+You can add and remove rules at any time.
 Your changes are automatically applied to the VMs that are associated with the corresponding Firewall.
+{{% /notice %}}

 **To add required rule to the default Firewall you need to do next:**
 - open the *Firewalls page -* for this select the **Security** from the VIRTUAL DATACENTER block and click on the FIREWALL TAB: